What Is Product Localization?

 - Integrations: You likely don't complete all your tasks using a single software.
 You have many different ones for the product itself, internal communications, customer service, and other needs.
 Your translation platform should be able to bring all these various programs together into a single space.

-Product localization will allow you to reach new markets–but it’s not a one-off task.
-It’s an ongoing effort that requires a ton of support.
+Product localization will allow you to reach new markets–but it's not a one-off task.
+It's an ongoing effort that requires a ton of support.
 By leveraging the right tools, you can develop a strategy that will carry you through any market.
+Bureau Works guides our clients through what the right product localization strategy is with a portfolio of tools that streamlines the process.
+Contact our team for more information.